Schedule of New & Upcoming CD, DVD & Book Releases

 (Sony Masterworks Broadway - new album)

 OLC recording of score by Alan Silvestri and Glen Ballard, with additional songs from the movie.
 Roger Bart, Olly Dobson with Hugh Coles, Rosanna Hyland, Cedric Neal, Aidan Cutler, and Courtney-Mae Briggs.
-The musical is scheduled to appear on the West End at the Adelphi Theatre beginning May 14, 2021.
+The musical is scheduled to premiere on the West End.
 Single track "Back in Time" by Olly Dobson already released.

 Charlie Rosen's Broadway Big Band

 (new double album)